lauzingaretti/pSBVB/index.md

  file.gen | pSBVB -isbvb.par
 ```

 with alleles coded as *0/1*.
+In the gen file, the first two rows contain the chromosome and SNP position (in base pairs), and the following columns contain the genotypes (coded *0,1,…h*) for each of the individuals of the founder population.
 To run the program with the same random seed:

 ``` r2
 … | pSBVB -isbvb.par –seed iseed